 pipeline to the normal pipeline through the NORMAL and FLOOD reserved ports.

-The main reason for introducing the hybrid switch was to optimize the handling of operations like MAC learning, where a reactive approach was just not efficient - Doing MAC learning in the OpenFlow controller poses significant cost in terms of network bandwidth and latency and does not scale for large networks.
+The main reason for introducing the hybrid switch was to optimize the handling of operations like MAC learning, where a reactive approach was just not efficient - Doing MAC learning in the OpenFlow controller poses a significant cost in terms of network bandwidth and latency and does not scale for large networks.

 The NORMAL action comes to the rescue and lets us offload legacy non-OpenFlow pipeline (like MAC learning mechanism, VLAN, ACL, QoS and other base features) to the forwarding element kernel module, which is optimized to handle such operations in near-line-rate.